 - Ports will not disappear after a few hours.

-- You manage your own port allocations both remotely and on the Windows host.
+- You manage your own port allocations both remotely and on your local host.

-On newer versions of Raspbian OS the SSH is disabled by default so we will first enable it.
+On newer versions of Raspbian, SSH is disabled by default so we must first enable it.

 To add a new device click on